lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     terminate with an error.

 The third line, ``create_atoms (...)``, generates 1500 atoms of
 type 1 at random positions within the ``simbox`` region.
-The
-integer 34134 is a seed for the internal random number generator, which
+Each atom created in LAMMPS is automatically assigned a unique atom ID, which serves as a numerical identifier to distinguish individual atoms throughout the simulation The integer 34134 is a seed for the internal random number generator, which
 can be changed to produce different sequences of random numbers and,
 consequently, different initial atom positions.
 The fourth line adds
 100 atoms of type 2.
 Both ``create_atoms`` commands use the